calculix/pygccx/readme.md

 After instantiating a pygccx model you can use the included Gmsh-Python-API to build your geometry, mesh it and define physical groups (sets).
 For the usage of the Gmsh API look at http://gmsh.info//doc/texinfo/gmsh.html#Gmsh-API<br><br>
 The gmsh mesh can then be converted to a pygccx mesh object, which is more closely related to CalculiX.
-All nodes and solid elements which are at least in one physical group will be converted and all physical groups to node or element sets.<br><br>
+All nodes and solid elements which are at least in one physical group will be converted and all physical groups to node- or element sets.<br><br>
 Finally you have to define the keywords for the ccx input file.<br>
 Each Keyword is represented by a class.
 Each class takes the parameters and data the keyword needs.<br>